 Generic "AI will change everything" presentations fell out of favor around 2022.
 Today's audiences demand speakers who understand their specific industry challenges and regulatory environments.

-Healthcare audiences at HIMSS 2024 responded most positively to AI speakers who discussed HIPAA compliance alongside machine learning algorithms.
-Financial services audiences at Sibos want speakers who understand both AI capabilities and banking regulations like Basel III.
+Healthcare audiences respond most positively to AI speakers who discuss HIPAA compliance alongside machine learning algorithms.
+Financial services audiences want speakers who understand both AI capabilities and banking regulations.
+Manufacturing audiences need speakers who grasp supply chain complexities and operational constraints.

-The strongest AI speakers maintain deep expertise in 2-3 industries rather than claiming universal knowledge.
+The strongest AI speakers maintain deep expertise in two or three industries rather than claiming universal knowledge.
 They can discuss industry-specific use cases, regulatory considerations, and implementation timelines that reflect real-world constraints.

 When evaluating speakers, request case studies from your specific industry.
 Speakers working with Crimson Speakers often provide detailed case study summaries that help planners assess industry relevance before making booking decisions.

-For manufacturing audiences, look for speakers who can discuss predictive maintenance implementations at companies like General Electric or Siemens.
-For retail, seek those who've worked on personalization engines at Target or Walmart.
+For manufacturing audiences, look for speakers who can discuss predictive maintenance implementations at companies like General Electric, Siemens, or Caterpillar.
+For retail, seek those who understand personalization engines and inventory optimization at major retailers.
 Industry expertise shows through specific vocabulary, awareness of competitive dynamics, and understanding of typical budget cycles and decision-making processes.

 3. Current Technical Knowledge and Continuous Learning